 the University Chaplain's Office.

-Students learn through their involvement in a Department integrated into a teaching
+Students learn through their involvement in a Department that is fully part of a teaching

-hospital committed to extensive research programs, and through a crucial role in a
+hospital committed to extensive research programs, and through a crucial role in the Trauma Center at Penn.

 Group brings students into contact with representatives of the faculty of the Nursing